-What Will it Take for a Woman in Rap to Thrive in Peace?
+What Will it Take for Female Rappers to Thrive in Peace?

 On September 3rd — a day after the "unofficial end of summer" — Megan Thee Stallion and Nicki Minaj released the vibrant video for their collaboration "Hot Girl Summer."
 In the video, the two are inseparable — encouraging each other as they rap their respective verses.

 This wasn't the first time fans got to see the two interact.

 Megan and Nicki shared an Instagram Live session earlier in the summer.
 For more than 15 minutes they talked about fame, their respective goals, and the craft of rapping.
 It was clear the women had admiration for each other.
 Nicki gave Megan tips on how to make her debut album.
 “Don’t overthink it" Nicki said.
 At one point Megan proclaimed: “Stop playing with Nicki Minaj like she ain’t the motherfuckin’ GOAT.”

 The session was spontaneous, according to Nicki, a genuine moment of sisterhood between the two.
 Not everyone was convinced, however.
 Rapper turned podcaster Joe Budden had doubts.
 On episode 267 of The Joe Budden Podcast, the rapper called the move calculated and speculated that labels were behind it.
 This lead to a contentious (and at times exhausting) back and forth between Nicki and Budden that occurred on Apple's Queen Radio and Spotify's Budden Podcast.

 Budden's skepticism highlighted a sore spot in hip-hop: fans still have discomfort with seeing women in rap show appreciation for their peers — or dissatisfaction with the ways in which they do so.
 This can lead to fans, particularly men, manufacturing disagreements between women in hip-hop.